jeremy-edward-bauerle/LegendSRD/edited-output/monsters/hand-edit.md

 spirits that are drawn to graveyards or places of death; anyone capable of Spirit Combat can see such spirits clamouring around places where the dead are interred (or left to rot) – and identify bodies possessed by the ghoul spirit.
-Shamans with the capability can attempt to discorporate the ghoul spirit and battle it on the Spirit Plane, where the ghoul’s claws become Spectral Weapons at the same percentage as their mundane weapons.
+Shamans with the capability can attempt to discorporate the ghoul spirit and battle it on the Spirit Plane, where the ghoul's claws become Spectral Weapons at the same percentage as their mundane weapons.

 Ghouls look like grotesque caricatures of humanity, rotting corpses from a week-old grave.
 Any